drosenbergster/4050/docs/open-questions.md

 **Question:** Where exactly can local customers pick up orders?
 What's the radius you'll serve?

 **Pickup Address/Location:**
+4050 HQ (exact address TBD)

 **Pickup Days/Hours:**
+TBD - To be determined

 **Service Radius (miles):**
+TBD

 **Notes:**
+- Pickup location will be shown on About page and during checkout
+- Hours will be added when determined

 ---